The Lands at Hillside Farms raises Certified Animal Welfare Approved by A Greener World (AGW)…

 Shannon Eaton discovered her love for raising sheep as a farm apprentice in Royalton, Vermont, back in 2009.
 After moving to Jay, New York, Shannon introduced herself to the farmer at a Certified Animal Welfare Approved by AGW goat dairy, and over the course of four years, worked her way up to goatherd manager.
 She learned a lot about best management practices for raising happy and healthy ruminants.

-Today, Shannon raises her own flock of Certified Animal Welfare Approved by AGW sheep at Blue Pepper Farm in Jay, NY, with her husband, Tyler, an environmental science teacher at Northwood School in Lake Placid, and their two young sons, Wyatt and Shepherd.
+Today, Shannon raises her own flock of Certified Animal Welfare Approved by AGW sheep at Blue Pepper Farm in Jay, NY, with her husband, Tyler, and their two young sons, Wyatt and Shepherd.
 Tyler and Shannon bought their 46-acre farm in 2011.
 Their property lies on the edge of the Adirondack high peaks, where farmland meets the mountains.
 The small flock of East Friesian dairy sheep is frequently moved to new grass growth throughout the season, ensuring they have access to the most nutritious pasture and avoiding overgrazing, preventing the build-up of potential diseases and internal parasites, and maximizing the animals’ natural health and immunity.
 “We are extremely careful about how long the pasture rests before being grazed again to ensure that our sheep and our pastures stay healthy,” Shannon explains.
 “Everything we need grows right in our fields, and then the animals help to put those nutrients right back into the fields.”